 Sh."000"

 Inventory 9,000

 Rent income owing 2,000

 Estimated corporation tax 12,000

+A 1.
+10

-- 2. A half year interest on debentures is outstanding. - 3.
-Provision for doubtful debts is to be provided at a rate of 5% on trade receivables. - 4.
-The company's Chief Executive Officer (CEO) is entitled to a 10% bonus on profit before tax after charging such bonus. - 5.
-Depreciation is to be provided as follows:
+2. A half year interest on debentures is outstanding.

+3. Provision for doubtful debts is to be provided at a rate of 5% on trade receivables.

+4. The company's Chief Executive Officer (CEO) is entitled to a 10% bonus on profit before tax after charging such bonus.

+5. Depreciation is to be provided as follows:

 Asset Rate per annum (%) Method

 Buildings 2.5 Straight line

 Motor vehicles 20 Straight line

-Equipment 10 Reducing balance
+Equipment to Reducing balance

+The Prese I